All Episodes

 Thanks, Sean.

-By the way, and uh you know, there is this backlash.
+By the way, there is this backlash.

-Um we're getting a lot of backlash all around the country.
+We're getting a lot of backlash all around the country.

-The mayor fired back over the insane coronavirus shutdown.
+In Vegas, the mayor fired back over the insane coronavirus shutdown.

 Idaho now is back up and running.

-And by the way, the country didn't fully shut down, or else New York wouldn't have had anything in any grocery store, but the stores were packed.
+And by the way, the country didn't fully shut down or else New York wouldn't have had anything in any grocery store, but the stores were packed.

 The workers were putting the food on and stocking the food every day.

-Same with drug stores and the truckers are on the road, and the president gave tribute to them.
+Same with drugstores, and the truckers are on the road, and the president gave tribute to them.

-So Jim Jordan.
+So, Jim Jordan.

-Yeah, well, no, and but the one entity that's not back to work is the United States Congress.
+Yeah, well, no, but the one entity that's not back to work is the United States Congress.

-I mean, would you why aren't they at work?
+And why aren't they at work?

 That's a great question.

-All these task force doing great great work out there, but the task force that's supposed to address big issues in our nation is the United States Congress.
+All these task force doing great, great work out there, but the task force that's supposed to address big issues in our nation is the United States Congress.

-And Nancy Pelosi can take cheap shots at the president who's doing a great job, but she can take cheap shots at the president from San Francisco, but she can't put together a plan for us to come back to work.
+And Nancy Pelosi can take cheap shots at the president, who's doing a great job, but she can take cheap shots at the president from San Francisco.

 So we're talking about going back and starting to do the work of the American people.